-Sherwin Williams Rainwashed: LRV, Undertones and a Little More
+Sherwin Williams Rainwashed: LRV, Undertones & a Little More

-When it comes to paint ‘colours’ (not neutrals), there is NO blend more popular than blue-green.
-But, not all blue-greens were created equal as some have more blue, others more green and OTHERS have a ton of gray in them!
+When it comes to paint ‘colors’ (not neutrals), there is NO blend more popular than blue-green.
+But not all blue-greens were created equal, as some have more blue, others are greener, and OTHERS have a ton of gray in them!
 And it can be hard to find the one that suits your tastes and your home just perfectly – which is where I come in handy (wink wink).

-Rainwashed is a paint COLOUR, not a neutral.
+Rainwashed is a paint COLOR, not a neutral one.
 While it does have some gray in it, the gray takes a step back, leaving more blue and green on your walls, which means it’s a COOL paint color (figuratively and literally).

 What’s the LRV of Rainwashed?

-With an LRV of 59, Rainwashed is a light depth paint colour, but it’s not on the HIGH end of the light range as it has more depth to it.
-This means that if have a SUPER bright room, it can hold its colour a bit better, whereas a light/off-white colour could washout a lot more.
-If you have a dark room, it can also look pretty as the COLOUR is stronger than the gray (some grays can fall flat and dingy in a dark room).
+With an LRV of 59, Rainwashed is a light-depth paint color, but it’s not on the HIGH end of the light range as it has more depth.
+This means that if have a SUPER bright room, it can hold its color a bit better, whereas a light/off-white color could wash out a lot more.
+If you have a dark room, it can also look pretty as the COLOR is stronger than the gray (some grays can fall flat and dingy in a dark room).

 What are the undertones of Rainwashed?
 Will it look blue or green?

-Because Rainwashed is a COLOUR, it’s undertone is actually gray.
+Because Rainwashed is a COLOR, its undertone is gray.
 However, it is a blue-green blend, leaning MORE into blue than green, especially if you have north-facing light.
-If you don’t like green undertones, you might still really like this paint colour as the blend really cuts back on the traditional look of green.
+If you don’t like green undertones, you might still like this paint color, as the blend cuts back on the traditional look of green.

-If you want LESS colour, you can check out Sherwin Williams Sea Salt (but finish reading this blog post first and you’ll find another link to it near the bottom).
+If you want LESS color, you can check out Sherwin Williams Sea Salt (but finish reading this blog post first, and you’ll find another link near the bottom).

 Learn all about Samplize HERE

-If I’m painting my walls Rainwashed, what’s the best white paint colour for my trim?
+If I’m painting my walls Rainwashed, what’s the best white paint color for my trim?

-Is Rainwashed a good colour for the exterior of my home?
+Is it a good color for the exterior of my home?

-I won’t say it’s bad, but it’s not a POPULAR choice.
-Most of my Online Paint Colour Consulting clients want more gray or more depth when it comes to this type of colour.
-It’s definitely pretty with white trim, but it’s not for every home (or many homes).
+I won’t say it isn’t good, but it’s not a POPULAR choice.
+Most of my Online Paint Color Consulting clients want more gray or depth regarding this type of color.
+It’s pretty with white trim, but it’s not for every home (or many homes).
 I can see it looking cute as a button on a cottage!

-Is Rainwashed a popular paint colour right now?
+Is Rainwashed a popular paint color right now?

 While Rainwashed might not be a hit on exteriors, it’s a hit on interior walls.
-Most people wouldn’t paint their whole HOME this colour, but it can look awesome in one or two rooms if a palette is coordinated around it.
+Most people won’t paint their whole HOME this color, but it can look awesome in one or two rooms if a palette is coordinated around it.

-What type of paint colours look good with Rainwashed?
+What type of paint colors look good with Rainwashed?

-When it comes to Rainwashed, here are a few of the colour families I might explore…
+When it comes to Rainwashed, here are a few of the color families I might explore…

-- Some warm and cool gray paint colours and it’s pretty open to a range of gray undertones
+- Some warm and cool gray paint colors, and it’s pretty open to a range of gray undertones

-- Greige paint colours like Sherwin Williams Agreeable Gray
+- Greige paint colors like Sherwin Williams Agreeable Gray

-- A whole range of off-white paint colours
+- A whole range of off-white paint colors

-- Cream paint colours that have a wink more colour to them
+- Cream paint colors that have a wink more color to them

-- I don’t LOVE Rainwashed with many tan or beige paint colours – maybe only in the off-white range
+- I don’t LOVE Rainwashed with many tan or beige paint colors – maybe only in the off-white range

 Not sure if Rainwashed is right for you?
 I’ve got more!